-W.S.B: Hi Meg, lovely to chat to you!
+W.S.B: Hi Meg, lovely to chat with you!
 First off, what a great website, do you think that’s one of the keys to success as a stylist?

 Meg: Morning.
-It’s lovely to chat to you too.
+It’s lovely to chat with you too.

 W.S.B: I see you have a quirky illustration on your front page, what sparked the idea to have a picture of you and your Frenchie – Stella, on the website?